cheat-sheets/project-management-cheat-sheet/README.md

 **WBS (Work Breakdown Structure)** - depicts the work that is necessary to meet project objectives.
 It is the foundational planning tool for the project.
 Based on the scope and helps to define the scope.

-PMBOK Project Integration and Project Scope Management Lesson https://s3-us-west-2.amazonaws.com/unex-pm-mooc/lesson02/story_html5.html
+PMBOK Project Scope Management Lesson https://s3-us-west-2.amazonaws.com/unex-pm-mooc/lesson02/story_html5.html

 ### Cost